 At least one of the project’s named project directors will need to have a Social Security number (SSN), Employer Identification Number (EIN), Independent Taxpayer Identification Number (ITIN) or other type of IRS registration.

 Fees (what fees does JenLA charge?)

-JenLA retains 9% of funds granted through our Fiscal Sponsorship program.
-This covers the cost of running the program and managing donations to your project.
+JenLA retains a small fee from the funds granted through our Fiscal Sponsorship program.
+This covers the cost of JenLA inclusion grants as well as running the program and managing donations to your project.

 Project Review Criteria (Elements we look for in a project we will sponsor)

 At JenLA, our mission is to facilitate impactful and responsible storytelling across various mediums.
 We strive to empower storytellers through the Fiscal Sponsorship Program by financially aiding projects with artistic/cultural merit that may not normally be able to draw commercial funding.
 We will be looking at projects that fit into this brand.

 In order for your project to be considered

 Some elements we will be looking at are:

 Project meets JenLA’s Fiscal Sponsorship program eligibility requirements